integreat-io/integreat-transporter-mongodb/README.md

 ### Prerequisits

-Requires node v8.6 and Integreat v0.6.
+Requires at least node v12.9, Integreat v0.8, and MongoDb 3.6.

 ### Installing and using